 Sol Schwartz & Associates knows that globalization has become an increasingly important part of today’s business.
 For many in this region, international business is no longer a choice, but a necessity in order to stay competitive.
 However, with different rules across borders, as well as strict regulations in place by the U.S., a whole new level of complexity is added to a company’s reporting.
 The international business team at Sol Schwartz & Associates can help you overcome any obstacles and develop the right tax strategy so you can take advantage of the opportunities in the international business arena.

-Sol Schwartz & Associates is a member of CPAmerica International, one of the largest associations of CPA firms in the world.
-Through our affiliation, we have instant access to the expertise and resources of more than 2,500 CPAs across America.
-CPAmerica has a business alliance with Crowe Horwath International, giving us access to more than 140 independent accounting and advisory services firms in more than 100 countries worldwide.
+Sol Schwartz & Associates is a member of CPAmerica, Inc., one of the largest associations of CPA firms in the world.
+Through our affiliation, we have instant access to the expertise and resources of more than 4,000 CPAs across the United States.
+CPAmerica has a business alliance with Crowe Global, giving us access to more than 200 independent accounting and advisory services firms in 130 countries.
 Through our membership in CPAmerica, we offer our clients unique access to national and international markets through an association of independent accounting firms that maintain the highest practice standards.

 The Sol Schwartz & Associates International Team specializes in: